 While newer CNC machines can be more readily available after a few years of production, some models might only have lower amount of hours depending on the environment.
 Each manufacturing floor is different and can be run 1,2 or as high as three shifts a day.
 Most shops average 1,000 – 2,000 hours a year which is similar to 10,000 – 15,000 miles a year on a car as an example.
 If a machine shop is running all three shifts, will age the machine 3X faster and drive the valuation lower.

 We all know that metals such as aluminum and steels are mild and easy run on a CNC machine with limited wear.
 If the machine has been running cast iron or heavy abrasive type of metals damaging and wear a CNC out ahead of it’s life cycle.

-The top CNC brands in the American market are Haas CNC, DMG Mori Seiki, Okuma, Fadal, Samsung, Doosan, Tsugami, Star, Citizen to make just a few.
-If you stick with a major CNC brand vs a low volume off brand CNC with low level support and dealer infrastructure will make it harder to resell on the used CNC market.
+The top CNC brands in the American market are Haas CNC, DMG Mori Seiki, Okuma, Fadal, Samsung, Doosan, Tsugami, Star, and Citizen, to name just a few.
+If you stick with a major CNC brand it’s easier to resell on the used CNC market, instead of a low volume off-brand CNC with low level support and dealer infrastructure.